This Acer gaming laptop checks all the right boxes for $1,300

 This Acer Predator model also has a 1080p screen with an IPS panel (a good panel) that can hit 144Hz—pretty standard for a gaming laptop.

 If you search "gaming laptop" on Amazon or another retailer, you'll probably find lots of configurations that are similar to this one, but a little worse.
-Often where they skimp is in the SSD, offering 512GB instead of 1TB.
+Often where they skimp is the SSD, offering 512GB instead of 1TB.
 If this is going to be your main PC, not just for gaming but also for dumping photos and videos from your phone and other tasks, you'll want the 1TB drive.
+You'll also be happy you have 16GB of RAM and not 8GB.

-Though Microsoft doesn't say so, the RTX 2070 in this laptop will utilize Nvidia's Max-Q design standard, which means it'll be a little less powerful than the same GPU in a bulkier, louder laptop where it's allowed to run at the full wattage.
-That is a trade-off you make with any thinner GeForce laptop—if you want more performance, look at bulky 17-incher laptops instead.
-Personally, I think that laptops shouldn't be so bulky that they're uncomfortable to carry around.
+Though Microsoft doesn't say so, the RTX 2070 graphics processor in this laptop will utilize Nvidia's Max-Q design, which means it'll be a little less powerful than the same GPU in a bulkier, louder laptop where it's allowed to run at the full wattage.
+That is a trade-off you make with any thinner GeForce laptop—if you want more performance, look at bulky 17-inch laptops instead.
+Personally, I think that laptops shouldn't be so massive that they're uncomfortable to carry around.
 Microsoft says that this Acer is a very reasonable 3.75 lbs, although Acer's site says that the model weighs a still-reasonable 4.41 lbs.
 (I suspect Acer is the one that has it right.)

 Acer Predator Triton 300 | RTX 2070 | Intel i7|